 Forecasting involving making predictions of events that will occur in the future based on past data.
 One of the events that the operations manager is required to predict is the consumer demand for the company’s products.

-The manager relies on past and present data on the uptake of the company’s products to determine the future trends on consumption.
+The manager relies on past and present data on the uptake of the company’s products to determine future trends in consumption.
 The forecasts help the company know the volume of products needed to meet the market demand.

 3. Supply Chain Management

-Supply chain management involves managing the production process from the raw materials to the finished product.
-It controls everything from production, shipping, distribution, and delivery of products.
+Supply chain management involves managing the production process from raw materials to the finished product.
+It controls everything from production, shipping, distribution, to delivery of products.

 4. Delivery Management